-- Students will not cheat. - Students will not lie, or intentionally misrepresent information given to school personnel. - Students will not skip school. - Students will not be involved in physical altercations.
-(Fighting) - Students will not challenge and/or show disrespect to authority. - Students will not destroy/vandalize/misuse school property. - Students will not publicly post on-line videos, pictures, or text that misrepresents MC staff or students. - Students will not tamper with any school device or interfere with the internet and/or network. - Students will not engage in inappropriate physical contact or acts of affection - Students will not harass for any reason which includes, but is not limited to, sex, sexual orientation, race, color, national origin, religion, height, weight, handicap, or disability of students by other students.
-Harassment includes, but is not limited to, cyberbullying, unwelcome comments or gestures (written or verbal) or other behavior which creates an intimidating, hostile, or offensive environment.
+- Cheating - Lying or intentionally misrepresenting information to school personnel - Skipping school - Disrespect to authority - Destruction or misuse of school property - Publicly post on-line videos, pictures, or text that misrepresents MC staff or students - Tampering with any school device or interfering with the internet and/or network. - Engaging in inappropriate physical contact or acts of affection

+- Harassment of any kind, including but not limited to sex, sexual orientation, race, color, national origin, religion, height, weight, handicap, or disability of students by other students.
+Harassment includes, but is not limited to, cyberbullying, unwelcome comments or gestures (written or verbal) or other behavior which creates an intimidating, hostile, or offensive environment

+- Use of cell phones inappropriately

+- Physical altercations (see below)

-Please see the Bullying and Aggressive Policy that is attached.
+\Please see the Bullying and Aggressive Policy that is attached.